-- Improve connections to Creek Woods Park, the potential entry to Nature View Park, North French Road, Sweet Home Road, and Tonawanda Creek Road.
-These "neighborhood connector streets" should receive priority consideration for tree planting and other improvements. - Continue to focus resources on improving Creek Woods Park, an important neighborhood resource and focal point - Extend a trail connection from Cascade Drive and Sundridge Drive along the stub streets into the Sweet Home School District property to connect areas west of Sweet Home Road with Nature View Park.
+- Improve connections to Creekwoods Park, the potential entry to Nature View Park, North French Road, Sweet Home Road, and Tonawanda Creek Road.
+These "neighborhood connector streets" should receive priority consideration for tree planting and other improvements. - Continue to focus resources on improving Creekwoods Park, an important neighborhood resource and focal point - Extend a trail connection from Cascade Drive and Sundridge Drive along the stub streets into the Sweet Home School District property to connect areas west of Sweet Home Road with Nature View Park.
 Over the long term, a park could be developed in this area. - Create a system of landscaped "buffers" that protect housing values and provide passive open space for neighborhood residents.
-These buffers should be considered surrounding the Wastewater Treatment Plant and behind the commercial uses on Niagara Falls Boulevard. - Better control noise, odor, and visual impacts on nearby residences caused by the Wastewater Treatment Plant.
-This should include enhancing and extending the existing berm as part of the landscaped buffer system. - Explore the potential redevelopment of the Evergreen Golf Course as a mixed-use Waterfront Activity Area to include a new residential neighborhood, open space, appropriately scaled commercial establishments, and a waterfront recreation area along Tonawanda Creek and the Canal Trailway. - Establish site design guidelines for enhanced landscaping in conjunction with improved access management for commercial uses along Niagara Falls Boulevard to enhance the
+These buffers should be considered surrounding the Water Pollution Control Facility and behind the commercial uses on Niagara Falls Boulevard. - Better control noise, odor, and visual impacts on nearby residences caused by the Water Pollution Control Facility.
+This should include enhancing and extending the existing berm as part of the landscaped buffer system. - Develop connections to fill-in gaps for links missing along the Canal Trailway. - Establish site design guidelines for enhanced landscaping in conjunction with improved access management for commercial uses along Niagara Falls Boulevard to enhance the entry to Amherst from the north.
+To be implemented over time as uses are introduced/redeveloped, or through public/private partnerships with existing property owners, the guidelines should specify the location and amount of landscaping, appropriate locations for signage, pedestrian facilities, and the number and location of curb cuts. - Per the JLWRP, develop Old Niagara Falls Boulevard along the Erie Canal as a Waterfront Activity Area.
+Streetscape/pedestrian improvements should be implemented to take advantage of this waterfront location.
+Redevelopment of appropriately scaled commercial uses should be encouraged